EridianAlpha/simple-swap/README.md

 ## 2. Usage

 1. Send ETH directly to the contract address to receive USDC on the sender address.
-2. Send USDC to the `swapUSDC` function to receive ETH on the sender address.
+2. Send USDC to the `swapUsdc` function to receive ETH on the sender address.

 ## 3. Functions